bitsauce/Sauce2D/README.md

 * Vertex, fragment and geometry shaders
 * Multiple render-targets
 * Integer textures
-* Can use any OpenGL verison for backend
+* Can use any OpenGL verison as backend

 **Input**
 * Keyboard input